nighthawkcoders/APCSA/_posts/2023-01-11-PBL-backend.md

 ```

 ### POJO - Define Note table and Many-to-One relationship
 POJO is the foundation for table definition.
-Key parts are described...
+Key `NEW` parts are described...
 * The @ManyToOne annotation establishes relationship between this Note record and Person to which it belongs.
 * The @Column(columnDefinition="TEXT") enables SQL to define this as a very large (Blob) style database type.
 This is not restricted in the database like a ordinary string.
 * FYI, @Data is shortcut, it is like having @Getter, @Setter, @ToString, @EqualsAndHashCode and @RequiredArgsConstructor annotations on the class.